🔊

 • Browser reads it aloud using Web Speech API

-Supports: ClearSpeak and MathSpeak rule sets, 12+ languages
+Supports: ClearSpeak (default) and MathSpeak rule sets, 12+ languages (English, French, German, Hindi, Spanish, Korean, etc.)

-Limitations: Only works on MathJax sites (not KaTeX or static images).
+Limitations: Only works on MathJax sites (NOT KaTeX -- still no speech support as of 2026 -- and not static images).
 Must interact with each equation individually.
 Uses basic browser voices.

 Verdict: Best zero-setup option.
 Works today on most academic sites.